Last Updated on April 19, 2023

 Up to here, the males and females seem to develop the same.
 By four weeks old, both the male and female Great Pyrenees pups weigh about 5 to 10 pounds (2.2 to 4.5 kg).

-After two months, there’s a lot of development going on in your Great Pyrenees puppy’s brain.
-The Great Pyrenees puppies start to socialize and act like dogs.
+After two months, there’s a lot of development going on in your puppy’s brain.
+They start to socialize and act like dogs.

 They are learning to play, practicing social skills, and gaining physical coordination by barking, biting, and chasing.